FOCUS-How GE's Larry Culp split the empire Jack Welch built

 GE countered that the payout was necessary to incentivise Culp.

-(Reporting by Anirban Sen in Bengaluru and Rajesh Kumar Singh in Chicago; Editing by Greg Roumeliotis and Kenneth Maxwell)
+(Reporting by Anirban Sen in Bengaluru and Rajesh Kumar Singh in Chicago; Editing by Greg Roumeliotis, Kenneth Maxwell and Louise Heavens)

 ((Anirban.Sen@thomsonreuters.com; (within U.S.+1 646 223 8780; outside U.S. +91 80 6182 3583) Twitter: @asenjourno;))